oktadev/okta-blog/_source/_posts/2020-12-14-spring-session-redis.md

 export SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_OIDC_CLIENT_ID="{clientId}"
 ```

-Edit the file `docker-compose/docker-compose.yml` and override the default OAuth 2.0 settings for the services `invoice`, `notification`, `product` and `store` with the following values (you will need to update these properties under the `environment` key):
+Edit the file `docker-compose/docker-compose.yml` and override the default OAuth 2.0 settings for the services `invoice`, `notification`, `product`, and `store` with the following values (you will need to update these properties under the `environment` key):

 ```yaml
 - SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_OIDC_ISSUER_URI=${OKTA_OAUTH2_ISSUER}